christopher-besch/homepage/src/articles/maki_01/maki_01.md

 type: article
 title: "Maki, Atoms and Time Travel"
 description: "
+    Maki showcases how a program for interactive and programmatic animation development can be implemented.

     To create animations for technical concepts, one is advised to use graphics software with a programmatic approach.
     While these provide the required precision, they suffer from an inherent disconnect between input and output.
     An alternative are WYSIWYG programs, which avoid this detachment with interactivity at the cost of precision.

-    The purpose of this article is to outline how a program for interactive and programmatic animation development can be implemented.
-    To experiment with different technologies and programming paradigms, I created a developmental implementation called Maki.
-    This article analyses Maki's design and evaluates the feasibility of its inclusion in an already existing animation framework.
+    Maki combines the best of both worlds.
 "
 banner: /social_banner/maki_01.png
 thumb: ../../../static/social_banner/maki_01.png